MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 ## Execution user scope

 When a workflow is scheduled to run you're able to see a list of users who currently meet the conditions for the workflow.
-The list of users are who the workflow will run for, and is based on the last time the workflow engine evaluated users within your tenant.
+The list of users are who the workflow runs for, and is based on the last time the workflow engine evaluated users within your tenant.

 :::image type="content" source="media/lifecycle-workflow-execution-conditions/execution-user-scope.png" alt-text="Screenshot of a list of users in scope of the workflow's execution conditions.":::